 account_updated field for the user should be updated when user update is successful.

 A user can only update their own account information.

-As a user, if I attempt to update account information for any other user, I should get a 401 Unauthorized HTTP response code.

 Get user information

 As a user, I want to get my account information.
 Response payload should return all fields for the user except for password.